thecloudguy-engineer/thecloudguy-engineer/README.md

 - got stuck at booking up for beauty problem @exercism.
 Instructions to this exercise can be improved and never thought using time function is difficult
 - using yourbasic for last 1 week to get crisp idea of golang

+## Day 16
+- finished the partitioning chapter in intensive applications book
+- birdwatcher exercise from exercism; basically write for loops and use slices
+- found build your own X https://github.com/danistefanovic/build-your-own-x; added some to pipeline